DevMountain/react-5-mini/README.md

 </details>

-Once that is complete we can add the logic for `REDO`. `REDO` will be handled exactly the same as `UNDO` was, only the names have changed.
+Once that is complete, we can add the logic for `REDO`. `REDO` will be handled exactly the same as `UNDO` was, only the names have changed.
 Anything that was done `previousValues` above should now be done to `futureValues` and vice versa.

 All that is left now is to connect these functions to the `App` component and tie them to the appropriate buttons.
 Inside of `src/App.js`, import the `undo` and `redo` functions from `src/ducks/counter.js`.
 Edit the object passed as a second argument to `connect` to include these functions.